 Purchase of Live Stream Video Equipment has occurred.
 Ballistic Protection equipment, and K-9 replacement has been accomplished.
 Work on the Mass Notification System improvements are underway, however it appears that Alertus, the company hired for the work, has been significantly delayed by the pandemic.
-Alertus and staff are conducting weekly virtual meetings in an attempt to accelerate the project.
+Alertus and staff are conducting weekly virtual meetings in an attempt to accelerate the project, and the project is beginning to show momentum.

-Grant Revenues Other Revenues Ŧ - Total Revenues

-Project Balance \$1.630.249 Expenditures\$5,033Admin\$289,844Total Surtax\$0Grant\$0Other\$289,844Total Expenses
+\$1,920,093 Total Revenues \$291,420 Total Expenses \$1,628,673 Total Remaining

+\$0 Other Revenues \$0 Other \$0 Other

-\$1,630,249 Surtax \$0 Grant \$0 Other \$1,630,249 Total Remaining
+\$0 Grant Revenues \$0 Grant \$0 Grant

+\$1,920,093 Surtax Revenues \$291,420 Total Surtax \$1,628,673 Surtax

+\$6,609 Admin

+Revenues Expenditures Remaining

+TitleCategoryProjectDistrictEmergency Services Communications EquipmentPublic SafetyST000018All

-Title Emergency Services Communications Equipment Category Public Safety Project ST000018 District All Project Summary The Sheriff's Office has identified a need for improved commup to date with the latest communication reach and technolo ISAC: 07/17/19 Approved motion to recommend \$110,000 BCC: 08/20/19 Approved Surtax funding of \$110,000. ogies. le system
+The Sheriff's Office has identified a need for improved communications in order to bring the County-wide system up to date with the latest communication reach and technologies.

+ISAC: 07/17/19 Approved motion to recommend \$110,000 in funding to BCC for consulting services.

+BCC: 08/20/19 Approved Surtax funding of \$110,000.